-Our expenses decreased during the year ended December 31, 2022 as compared with the prior year as a result of our strategic restructuring, the reevaluation of our product candidate pipeline, our strategic shift to invest in TRACER capsid development efforts, and our initiation of other cost-saving initiatives.
-We expect our expenses to increase in the longer term, however, as we continue the research and development of, conduct clinical trials of, and seek marketing approval for, our product candidates and as we continue to enter into or conduct activities in connection with our collaboration agreements.
+Our expenses increased during the year ended December 31, 2023 as compared with the prior year as our development programs progressed and we increased headcount.
+We expect our expenses to continue to increase as we continue the research and development of, conduct clinical trials of, and seek marketing approval for our product candidates including as we initiate our planned Phase 1 clinical trial to evaluate VY-TAU01 in 2024, and as we continue to enter into or conduct activities in connection with our collaboration agreements.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Furthermore, we expect to incur increasing costs associated with operating as a public company, executing financial statement controls, satisfying regulatory and quality standards, fulfilling healthcare compliance requirements, and maintaining product, clinical trial and directors' and officers' liability insurance coverage.
 We also anticipate the cost of goods and services and the levels of compensation paid to employee will increase due to inflationary conditions existing in the general economy.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital or enter into business development transactions when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable securities at December 31, 2022, together with the upfront payment received in February 2023 in connection with the 2023 Neurocrine Collaboration Agreement, along with amounts expected to be received as reimbursement for development costs under our 2019 Neurocrine Agreement and 2023 Neurocrine Collaboration Agreement, will enable us to meet our planned operating expenses and capital expenditure requirements into 2025.
+As of December 31, 2023, we had cash, cash equivalents, and marketable securities of \$230.9 million.
+Based upon our current operating plan, we expect that our existing cash, cash equivalents, and marketable securities at December 31, 2023, together with the \$80.0 million upfront payment received in January 2024 in connection with the 2023 Novartis Collaboration Agreement, the \$20.0 million in proceeds from Novartis' stock purchase, the \$93.5 million in net proceeds received from a public offering executed in January 2024, along with amounts expected to be received as reimbursement for development costs under our collaboration and license agreements with Neurocrine and Novartis, certain near term milestones, and interest income, to be sufficient to meet our planned operating expenses and capital expenditure requirements into 2027.
 Our future capital requirements will depend on many factors, including: